MiyamotoAkira/IntoAdventurePresentation/presentation.md

 ### State

 This.
 This is the major difference.
 What makes FP.
 Eliminating state makes a whole lot of problems dissapear.
 Of course, there are always other issues.
 But because of the lack of state is much easier to know what a part of the code is doing.

+Let's look at some Java code

+Let's going to try to replicate on Clojure

+First function, creates a new version of the list

+Second function is rebinding the identifier

+We can see even better if we use pass the sequence:
+(let [array [1 2 3]]
+(listchanger/list-changer2' array)
+(println array))

+Or inside the same method

 ### Chaining